 Your risk for developing sleep apnea can be aggravated by a variety of factors, which include:

 - Having a narrow throat

 - Excessive use of alcohol, tranquilizers, and sedatives

 - Persistent nasal congestion

 Mild to moderate cases of sleep apnea can be effectively treated and managed with dental devices and prudent lifestyle changes.
 Recommended behavioral adjustments may include sleeping on your side, losing excess weight, and abstaining from smoking and drinking alcohol.

-Tongue retaining device–this is recommended for milder cases of sleep apnea.
-This oral appliance works by holding the tongue in place as you sleep.
+Tongue retaining device—This is recommended for milder cases of sleep apnea.
+The oral appliance works by holding the tongue in place as you sleep.

 Though dental devices are effective and are generally preferred by most patients, it does have some disadvantages.
 You may experience jaw pain, movement of teeth, dry lips, and dry mouth.
 If the mouthpiece causes too much discomfort, we recommend a follow up visit so it can be adjusted for a better fit.

 If you are suffering from sleep apnea and would like to know more about your treatment options, or if you need to make an appointment, please call our Fort Collins office today at (970) 223-6101.
 For your convenience, you can also reach us online by submitting a contact or appointment request using the form below.